consoledotdev/home/content/website-monitoring/new-relic.md

 date: 2022-01-31T07:00:00+00:00
 draft: false
 summary:
-  New Relic is a good monitoring tool which can run synthetic tests and transaction workflows.
+  New Relic is a powerful monitoring tool which can run synthetic tests and transaction workflows.
 It has a custom query language to filter logs and metrics.
 Read our review of New Relic - a website monitoring tool.
 metaDescription:
-  New Relic is a good monitoring tool which can run synthetic tests and transaction workflows.
+  New Relic is a powerful monitoring tool which can run synthetic tests and transaction workflows.
 It has a custom query language to filter logs and metrics.
 Read our review of New Relic - a website monitoring tool.
 headerType: fixed